zarpafantasma/corpus_rythmos/IV- Narrative_Works/RTM_UFF_Ghost_Projects_(LAB_P5)/RTM-UFF_01_en-US_AETHER_RETURN.md

 ### 10.4 The Unity of Physics

-One philosophical payoff of RTM is unification—not just of forces (gauge unification at η = 0.217) but of concepts:
+One philosophical payoff of RTM is unification, not just of forces (gauge unification at η = 0.217) but of concepts:

 | Domain | Unified by α-field |
 |--------|-------------------|